dynamohuang/amazon-scrapy/README.md

 Some code has apply to pricejot.com. https://www.pricejot.com/

 Sorry for that I don`t update the spider for long time.
-Some feature maybe have some bug now and the introducton document is not so completely.
+Some feature maybe have some bug now and the  document is not so completely.
 Anyway I`am back and will fix it in the month !

 ## How to install